551st Parachute Infantry Battalion (United States): Return to the United States

-Lieutenant Colonel Wood Joerg, the popular commanding officer of the 551st Parachute Infantry Battalion.
+Lieutenant Colonel Wood G. Joerg, the popular commanding officer of the 551st Parachute Infantry Battalion.
 He was killed during the unit's assault on Rochelinval on 7 January 1945.

-On 20 August 1943, the Battalion along with their sister unit, the 550th Airborne Infantry Battalion was sent to Camp Mackall, North Carolina for additional training.
+On 20 August 1943, the battalion along with their sister unit, the 550th Airborne Infantry Battalion was sent to Camp Mackall, North Carolina for additional training.
 Lieutenant Colonel Rupert D. Graves replaced Lieutenant Colonel Wood Joerg in October 1943.
 This including training in night jumping on 16 February 1944.
 While at Camp Mackall the battalion was assigned to the Airborne Command.
 The unit underwent intense training and was selected to participate in testing the feasibility of using gliders as paratroop transport.
 The battalion received a personnel commendation from Major General Elbridge Chapman, commander of Airborne Command.

 During training in North Carolina, the 551st PIB were the first American paratroopers to jump out of military gliders.
 The experiment was a failure as there was no slipstream leading the men to fall straight, and the glider's flimsy construction led to the anchor line cable ripping out of the inside when the men jumped.

 In March 1944, Lieutenant Colonel Joerg rejoined the unit, and on 23 April 1944, the Battalion departed Norfolk, Virginia for Italy.
-Transiting through Oran, North Africa, the Battalion arrived in Naples on 23 May 1944.
+Transiting through Oran, North Africa, the battalion arrived in Naples on 23 May 1944.
 They trained at Camp Wright in Trapani and Marsala, Sicily during June 1944, before moving to Lido di Roma, near Rome in July.
 The 551st was attached to six different American units during World War II.

 Combat in southern France

 Members of the 551st Parachute Infantry Regiment on patrol in the French Alps during World War II.

-As a non-divisional unit for the entire war, the Battalion was attached to the provisional 1st Airborne Task Force for the Allied invasion of southern France in August 1944.
+As a non-divisional unit for the entire war, the battalion was attached to the provisional 1st Airborne Task Force for the Allied invasion of southern France in August 1944.
 On 15 August 1944, the 551st finally got into the war with their first combat jump during Operation Dragoon.
 They liberated Draguignan, France on 15 August 1944 and on 29 August, they liberated Nice.

 From 15 August 1944 through 17 November 1944, the 551st, along with the 509th Parachute Infantry Battalion and the 550th Airborne Infantry Battalion, protected the right flank of the U.S. Seventh Army in the French-Italian Alps as mountain troops against the Austrian 5th Gebirgsjaeger Division.
 On 22 November 1944 the Battalion was attached to the U.S. 101st Airborne Division.
-The Battalion then moved to Laon in northern France on 8 December 1944, and on 19 December 1944 were suddenly summoned to help stem the Ardennes offensive.
+The battalion then moved to Laon in northern France on 8 December 1944, and on 19 December 1944 were suddenly summoned to help stem the Ardennes offensive.